BLACKJACKDEVELOPER/fooder/README.md

 ```
 $ npm run build
 ```
-If you don't have serve npm please ensure you just install it. if you dont's have it please run this command.
+If you don't have serve npm please ensure you just installed it. if you didn't have it please run this command.
 ```
 $ npm i -g serve
 ```